-Lisa Allee, MSW, LICSW is an Instructor of Surgery at Boston University School of Medicine.
+Lisa Allee, MSW, LICSW currently holds an appointment at Boston University School of Medicine.
 She graduated with her Bachelors in Psychology from Northeastern University and her Masters in Social Work from University of Pennsylvania.
 She previously worked for ten years as a Clinical Social Worker for Inpatient Pediatrics and Pediatric Intensive Care here at BMC.
 Since 2006 she has been spearheading evidenced based injury prevention programs and in 2011 created and became Director of BMC’s Community Violence Response Team.
 Her responsibilities include overseeing development, deployment and maintenance of injury prevention programs for the department.

 Her clinical research interests involve injury prevention throughout the lifespan.
 Her current research projects include research on older adult driving, safe sleep for infants and toddlers, PTSD and Depression among Trauma and Acute Care surgical Patients as well as lower level violence related injury recidivism.
 Our injury prevention programming efforts include a BMC Low Cost Helmet Program, Cribs for Kids©, BMC Child Passenger Safety Program and the Community Violence Response Team amongst others.